bitmovin/bitmovin-player-react-native/README.md

 Please refer to the [Features](https://developer.bitmovin.com/playback/docs/react-native-introduction#features) section of our documentation for an up-to-date list of supported Player features.

-## Raising a Feature Suggestion
-As an open-source project, we are pleased to accept changes, updates and fixes from the community wishing to use and expand this project.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.
-If you see something missing that might be useful but dont want to contribute, please feel free to share your idea with us by visiting the [Bitmovin community](https://community.bitmovin.com/t/how-to-submit-a-feature-request-to-us/1463) and submitting your ideas as a feature insight.

 ## Documentation

 ### Getting Started Guide